storj-archived/sips/sip-hdnodeid.md

 Motivation
 ----------

 To more evenly distribute shards in the network when running a cluster of renter nodes.
 By using a hierarchically determined key, contracts can reference the `renter_hd_key` such that a renter node can use a derived key `renter_hd_index` and act an behalf of the `renter_hd_key`.
-The `nodeID` will use the derived key for more evenly distributed Kademlia routing, and the contract will use a hash of the `renter_hd_key` as the `renter_id`.
+The `nodeID` will use the derived key for more evenly distributed Kademlia routing.

 Specification
 -------------